ODIN-fire/odin-rs/odin_action/doc/odin_action.md

 # odin_action

-The `odin_action` crate provides several variants of "action" types together with macros to define and instantiate ad hoc actions.
-The action constructs are used to make operations that depend on action owner data configurable, i.e. turn them into fields that can be used to execute the action at the owners discretion.
-They are some sort of "callback" mechanism that allows the owner to inject its state into the callback execution.
+The `odin_action` crate provides several variants of **action** types together with macros to define and instantiate ad hoc actions.
+The generic **action** construct represents pplication specific objects that encapsulate async computations, to be executed by an *action owner* that can invoke such computations with its own data (e.g. sending messages in actor systems that are built from its data).

+The primary purpose of actions is to build re-usable action owners that do not have to be aware of in which application context they are used.
+All the owner has to know is when to execute an action and what of its own data it should provide as an argument.

+In a synchronous world this is often described as a "callback".

-The basis for all this are "Action" traits with a single `async fn execute(&self,data..)->Result<()>` method.
-Instances of these traits are normally created where we assemble an application (e.g. in `main()`), i.e. where we know all the relevant types.
+The basis for this are "Action" traits with a single `async fn execute(&self,data..)->Result<()>` method.
+Instances of these traits are normally created where we assemble an application (e.g. in `main()`), i.e. where we know all the relevant interaction types.
 They are then passed either as generic type constructor arguments or later-on (at runtime) as trait objects to their owners, to be invoked either on-demand or when the owner state changes.

-The main purpose of this mechanism is to make the action owners more generic, i.e. to delegate functionality to the context that creates (or drives) the action owner.
-All the owner has to know is its own state (data) and when to invoke its actions.

 Technically, actions represent a special case of async closures in which capture is done by either `Copy` or `Clone`.
+Reference capture is not useful here since actions are executed within another task, without any lifetime relationship to the context in which the actions were created.

 We support the following variants: